teqfw/web-push/README.md

-# @teqfw/plugin
+# @teqfw/web-push

-Template repository to create repos for Tequila plugins.
+TeqFW plugin to use Web Push API in teq-apps.